Daily Observation Records

 Some other tables by Jefferson, not part of his primary daily record, take the form of daily observations and are grouped here with his weather diaries.

 Also in Jefferson’s papers, and to be included on this site, are several daily registers made by other observers.

 For a description, images, and transcription of a document, click on its image or label below.
 The transcription view displays the entry as it appears in the original manuscript, including abbreviations and fractions.
 Click on the View Data link to see the content of the entry in a standardized format.

 Other Weather and Climate Documents

-A second category of texts includes documents from Jefferson’s papers that relate to climate or weather but are not part of his ongoing register of daily observations.
+A second category of texts includes documents from Jefferson’s papers that relate to climate or weather but are not records of daily observations.

 Several of these texts have been extracted from the pages of the bound daily observation records.
 Some are notes Jefferson made regarding his observation procedures (for example, Note on “Rejected” Temperatures, ca. June 1799), and some record data from a period of time (such as Recapitulation of Depth of Snows, 1802–1803 to 1808–1809).
 Two of the documents record daily observation data but can best be understood apart from the main weather diaries.
 One of these is a table of observations from Jefferson’s voyage across the Atlantic in July 1784 on his way to France.
 The other document, labeled Bedroom Temperatures, 1802–1804, consists of columns of data that Jefferson incorporated into his observation record for a little more than a year beginning in December 1802.
 Those entries consist of readings from a thermometer placed in an unheated interior room, with notes of how far the room’s window was open overnight (not all of Jefferson’s notations in these entries are understood).
 Although he incorporated this data with his daily weather observations for the period, these entries constitute a discrete set of experimental data.